Check Core Web Vitals, image optimization, and lazy loading for faster page speed

 HTML validation catches errors before they cause problems in production.
 Missing closing tags, invalid attributes, and structural errors can lead to broken layouts, JavaScript failures, and user experience issues.
 Validating during development saves debugging time and prevents costly fixes after deployment.

-Invalid HTML can cause browsers to spend extra time parsing and fixing errors, slowing down page rendering.
-Valid HTML renders faster, improving Core Web Vitals metrics like First Contentful Paint (FCP) and Largest Contentful Paint (LCP).
+Unoptimized HTML causes browsers to spend extra time loading resources, slowing down page rendering.
+Performance-optimized HTML with lazy loading, async scripts, and resource hints renders faster, improving Core Web Vitals metrics like First Contentful Paint (FCP) and Largest Contentful Paint (LCP).
+Use our core web vitals checker html to test your HTML.
 Faster pages provide better user experience and can improve search rankings.
+Check out our HTML SEO Analyzer for SEO optimization.

 Valid HTML helps prevent security vulnerabilities.
 Missing rel="noopener" on external links can expose your site to tabnabbing attacks.
 Invalid HTML can also make your site more vulnerable to XSS attacks.
 Validating HTML helps ensure you're following security best practices and protecting your users.